The History of Dromore Baptist Church

 A Special Church Business Meeting was held on 18th may 1986 and a decision was taken to look for a new site and erect a new Church building.
 Much difficulty was experienced in finding a suitable site with sufficient car parking space, but finally one was located on Maypole Hill.
 Many problems emerged, the site being owned by four different people, and only after much prayer and time, every obstacle was removed, and in September 1992 work began on the site.
 The new building was opened on Sunday 8th October 1994.
 In 1995 Pastor Tom McLaughlin was called to the ministry at Mullaghmeen baptist Church.

 In June 1998 Pastor Jim Magill was called and commenced his ministry.
-Early in 2006, work commenced on a new hall and suite of rooms at the rear of the church and the new Building was officially opened to the Glory of our Lord on Sunday evening, 14th October 2007 by Pastor Jim Magill.
-Moyra Coulter officiated by cutting the ribbon.
+Early in 2006, work commenced on a new hall and suite of rooms at the rear of the church and the new building was officially opened to the Glory of our Lord on Sunday evening, 14th October 2007 by Pastor Jim Magill with Mrs Moyra Coulter officiated by cutting the ribbon.